-What would be the Star Wars Jedi: Fallen Order 2 story?
+What is the Star Wars Jedi: Survivor story?

-Star Wars Jedi: Fallen Order left a few plot threads dangling, the biggest of which was the unfinished duel between Cal Kestis and Darth Vader.
+It's also worth noting that Star Wars Jedi: Fallen Order left a few plot threads dangling, the biggest of which was the unfinished duel between Cal Kestis and Darth Vader.
 Although Cal managed to escape their initial confrontation, you can bet that Vader will continue to hunt down our heroes from the first game.
-With the Holocron destroyed and Cal's dream of rebuilding the Jedi Order seeming to be put on the back burner, however, it's unclear what Cal's goal would be in a sequel.
+With the Holocron destroyed and Cal's dream of rebuilding the Jedi Order seeming to be put on the back burner, however, it's unclear what Cal's goal will be in the sequel.